Annual Wallplanner

 Frequently Asked Questions

-Statutory holidays (United Kingdom bank holidays such as Christmas, Easter Monday, or the Early May Bank Holiday) are official non-working days.
+Bank holidays (such as Christmas, Easter Monday, or the Early May Bank Holiday) are official non-working days.
 Dates of Significance (like Valentine's Day or Halloween) are culturally relevant markers included for context but remain normal working days.

 The wallplanner displays bank holidays for all three UK jurisdictions (England & Wales, Scotland, and Northern Ireland).
 When holidays differ by jurisdiction, such as the Spring Bank Holiday or St. Andrew's Day, jurisdiction codes are shown in the calendar to indicate which regions observe each holiday.